 Tazewell County assumed operational responsibility for the library at the end of the agreed two-year demonstration.
 The Board of Supervisors appointed a five-member Board of Trustees, chaired by Mrs. Leslie, and including Lester L. Jones, Cora Lee Philpott, T. G. Shufflebarger, and Mary Sue Sult.
 They built a permanent library on Main Street, on the site of the old Tazewell High School.
 Dr. W. F. Wadsworth, Presbyterian minister and community leader, worked with Mrs. Leslie and the Board, Mrs. Irma Gillespie and many other individuals and community groups, and the support of E. R. Kilgore, James Bailey, and Graham Hedrick of the Board of Supervisors, to see this building project through.
 The library was dedicated 3 December 1967.
 The architect was J. Coates Carter and the contractor was Fort Chiswell Construction Company.
 Major funding was provided by federal grants from the Appalachian Regional Commission and the Library Services and Construction Act.

 Mrs. Farley served as Librarian from 1964 until her retirement in1976.
 She was followed by Clare DeCleene, 1976-1977.
 Laurie Surface Roberts served as the Library Director from 1977 until her retirement in 2012.
 Lynne Bartlett served as the Library Director from 2012-2019.
-Erica Hall has been the library director since 2019.
+Erica Galloway has been the library director since 2019.